ivanzoid/transource/README.md

 ### Mass-processing

-For mass-translating lots of files I use this (make sure you have backups of your files before running, of course):
+For mass-translating of lots of files I use this (make sure you have backups of your files before running, of course):

 `find . -name '*.[hc]' -exec sh -c 'transource {} > {}.tmp && mv {}.tmp {}' \;`